 You might like to arrange for a friend or family member who lives a distance away to come and see them 6 or 7 weeks after surgery.
 This will be an incentive, and something to work towards during their recovery.

 Manage your Expectations and Celebrate your Small Milestones

 Learn the facts before they have their surgical procedure so that they’ll know what to expect.
-The more you celebrate their small victories each day and notice the moments of gratitude, the more positive they will likely feel about their progress.
+The more you celebrate their small victories each day and notice the moments of progress, the more positive they will likely feel about their recovery.